 A New Covid Variant Is Closing Borders All Over The World.

-On Sunday, a new, severely mutated Covid-19 type spread throughout the globe, closing borders, reinstating restrictions, and raising concerns about the fight against the nearly two-year-old coronavirus pandemic.
+On Sunday, a new, severely mutated Covid-19 form swept around the globe, closing borders and reinstating restrictions as the EU president warned that states were in a “race against time” to comprehend the threat.

+Angola became the first southern African country to stop all flights from its regional neighbors Mozambique, Namibia, and South Africa after Indonesia announced similar entry restrictions on Sunday.

 The strain, dubbed Omicron, has put doubt on worldwide attempts to combat the epidemic due to suspicions that it is extremely infectious, leading countries to reintroduce precautions that many had thought were no longer necessary.